Creditors file for bankruptcy of TV Azteca in the United States to collect debts

 In the same document, the group indicated that it had learned of the legal proceedings through the press and that they were willing to talk to reach a “win-win agreement”.

-TV Azteca has been suffering for months under pressure from its TV creditors to pay your debtswhich reached at the end of September 9 thousand 840 million pesos (about 526 million dollars), according to the latest report of the results.
+TV Azteca has been suffering for months under pressure from its television creditors to pay your debtswhich reached at the end of September 9 thousand 840 million pesos (about $526 million), according to the latest results report.

 In August, the company said some of its investors had requested early repayment of the 2024 bonds in a lump sum 400 million of dollars.